sortable/lein-bikeshed/README.md

 ## docstrings

-You tell bikeshed to ignore a missing docstring by adding `:bikeshed/no-doc` as metadata to your var. e.g.
+You can tell bikeshed to ignore a missing docstring by adding `:bikeshed/no-doc` as metadata to your var. e.g.

 ```clojure
 (def ^:bikeshed/no-doc foo 42)